 Although it’s not outlined in the Gottmans’ three tips, having time apart is healthy for relationships, too.
 Having your own individual interests and friends allows you to maintain your independence and fulfills your personal growth.
 It also gives you something different to contribute to your relationship.
 You can talk to your partner about your newest hobby or the fun time you had with your friends.

-The Gottmans’ suggestions can extend beyond couples and into friendships and family relationships, too.
+The Gottmans’ suggestions can extend beyond couples and into maintaining healthy friendships and family relationships, too.
 Be careful not to let life’s responsibilities get in the way of your friendships.
 It’s easy to let social media play a major role, but nothing beats inperson interaction.
 No matter the distance between you and your friends, make it a point to schedule a face-to-face at least once every couple of months.
 If it’s not always doable, sending a funny card in the mail or a thoughtful text will maintain the bond you have with your closest friends.

 The same goes for family relationships.
 When you have your own family — spouse and kids — it’s easy to get wrapped up in their activities.
 It’s important, though, to stay in touch with extended family.
 Remind yourself of your roots and teach your kids where they came from.
 Older relatives, siblings and cousins can provide wonderful memories for all of you.
 Visit during spring break or summer vacation, send holiday cards and schedule a video chat.